10:00 AM - 12:00 PM

 You may also join us to as an audience member solely and hear insights from your peers about neuroscience, psychology, and mental health!
 The deadline to register is April 21, 2022.

 Neuroscience Virtual Forum

 Have a neuroscience project you are working on that you are passionate about and want to share with a group of students across the country that have similar interest as you?

-Join our first ever Stanford High School Neuroscience Virtual Forum!
+Join our second annual Stanford High School Neuroscience Virtual Forum!

 - If selected, you will have the opportunity to present your own work related to neuroscience, psychology, and/or mental health to a National audience.
 This could be research, a topic or project you learned about in school, or something you've researched for fun.

 - Maybe you designed an app, created a curriculum, or wrote a paper focusing on neuroscience.
 This forum will allow you to enhance your presentation skills and gain exposure to a myriad of topics in the neuroscience field.